sciactive/nymphjs/packages/nymph/README.md

 ## Drivers

 To use Nymph, you need a database driver.
 Nymph.js provides a [MySQL driver](../driver-mysql/README.md), a [PostgreSQL driver](../driver-postgresql/README.md), and a [SQLite3 driver](../driver-sqlite3/README.md).
-They all provide the exact same functionality (with the exception of how the database returns sorted data).
+They all provide the exact same functionality (with the exception of alphanumerical sort order, which is dependent on database collation).

 ## Usage